As a Moments page, all spoilers will be unmarked.

 - On the other hand, it's possible to turn this around as the Sole Survivor.
 Not only can you rebuild the Minutemen, but in the process and through their partnerships with the rest of the Commonwealth including the Railroad help them lay down the foundations of something like the NCR.
 Succeeding where the Commonwealth of Allied Settlements failed, and making their sacrifices worth a damn.
 Unfortunately for the Institute, this ending still requires making enemies of, and eventually destroying them.

 - The biggest irony?
-The Institute didn't do it.
+The Institute maybe didn't do it.
 It was a fight between various feuding factions in the Commonwealth.
 Worse, this is the Institute's Start of Darkness as prior to this incident, they actually were friends to the Commonwealth.
-Blamed for the events, they decided to say Screw This, I'm Outta Here! and fled underground.
-It made them think the Commonwealth surface-dwellers weren't worth saving.
-Makes it doubly sad when you consider the most hopeful ending you can get is uniting the Commonwealth with the Minutemen, but even then you still must take the Institute down.
-Even if they are innocent, they have no place in a unified Commonwealth because of how utterly broken the trust between the Institute and the Commonwealth is now.
+Blamed for the events, they decided to say Screw This, I'm Outta Here and fled underground.
+Or sent Synths in force to try and maintain order leading to the destruction of the CPG.
+Either way it made them think the Commonwealth surface-dwellers weren't worth saving.
+In a more hopeful note the Minutemen can remain neutral with other factions.
+Allowing for the Sole Survivor to be both the General of the Minutemen and Director of the Insitiute.

 - After you leave any building in Diamond City for the first time, you'll see two men in the center of the market- Riley and Kyle - the latter holding a gun to the former's head.
 Kyle believes that his Riley was abducted and replaced with a synth.
 Riley on his knees almost breaks out into tears, desperately telling Kyle that he's not a synth, and even begging him not to shoot.
 The only thing that stops the man holding the gun is you or Diamond City Security.
 Riley doesn't drop a Synth Component on death, meaning the poor guy had to watch his own brother threaten him with a gun before being mercilessly gunned down by others simply trying to keep peace.